Crime Watch Daily: Production and distribution

 The program's premiere episode on September 14, 2015 earned a 0.9 rating/2 share in 53 Nielsen-metered markets, with its strongest viewership in Kansas City (where it airs on Fox affiliate WDAF-TV), scoring a 3.2/10 in that market.
 For the week of September 14, Crime Watch Daily earned a 0.8 rating/2 share in all metered markets for its primary runs (resulting in year-over-year ratings increases in several markets, and performing strongest in St. Louis – on Fox affiliate KTVI – where it scored a 2.5/8, a 32% increase in its timeslot over the same period in September 2014).

 On August 22, 2016, it was announced that veteran journalist and former NBC News correspondent Chris Hansen, best known for his recurring Dateline series To Catch a Predator, would become the new host of Crime Watch Daily for its second season.
 Hansen anchored the program from New York City, but maintained its Los Angeles-based newsroom.
 The second season also saw the premiere of Hansen vs. Predator, a revival of his previous To Catch a Predator series.
 Hansen's entry brought further ratings gains to the program, with household ratings increasing by 20% to 1.0, and a 23% gain among women 18–34.
 On January 4, 2017, Crime Watch Daily was renewed for a third season.
 In 2017, the series was nominated for a Daytime Emmy Award for Outstanding Special Class Series.

 At the 2018 NATPE convention, the Tribune and Sinclair stations airing Crime Watch Daily picked up the rerun package of True Crime Files from Investigation Discovery for their lineups.
 This move resulted in the loss of Crime Watch Dailys major market clearances, as the stations were intent on replacing it with their new acquisition.
 Facing a continued ratings struggle, Telepictures and Warner Bros. ceased production of Crime Watch Daily at the end of the season with its final new episode airing on June 8, 2018.

 Second life as web-only True Crime Daily

-On September 20, 2018, the show's website returned, this time under the new domain and website name of "True Crime Daily", continuing to use their resources (scaled down for a web operation) and those of their former stations to report current true crime news in a web-only form.
+On September 20, 2018, the show's website returned, this time under the new domain and website name of True Crime Daily, continuing to use their resources (scaled down for a web operation) and those of their former stations to report current true crime news in a web-only form.

+Revival

+In July 2024, Warner Bros. and Telepictures announced that they would be bringing True Crime Daily back to television.
+The show (and website) took the name True Crime News and hosted by newscaster Ana Garcia, the host of the True Crime Daily podcast and a correspondent for the original Crime Watch Daily television series.
+The show debuted on September 9, 2024.

+In March 2025, it was announced the series was cancelled after one season due to low ratings.